The Digital Education Newsletter

 Please note that all of these don't usually appear in any single issue!

 It's mostly written and edited by me, Terry Freedman.
-I'm a long-standing member of the ICT community in Britain.
+I'm a long-standing member of the ed tech/ICT/Computing community in Britain.
 However, it often contains contributions from other educationalists and, whenever possible, young people.
 If you're interested in contributing, please look at our guidelines.

 I try to bring out a new issue every two to three weeks, but it often stretches into four weeks or more.
 On the plus side, you can rest assured that I'm not going to email you every day!